Why choose a career in Clinical Laboratory Science?

 Employment of clinical laboratory scientists is projected to grow 16 percent from 2014 to 2024, much faster than the average for all occupations.
 An increase in the aging population is expected to lead to a greater need to diagnose medical conditions, such as cancer or type 2 diabetes, through laboratory procedures.

-And, you’ll be paid well.
+And, you will be paid well.
 The Occupational Outlook Handbook reports the median annual wage for medical and clinical laboratory technologists and technicians was $49,310 in May 2014.

 Why should I pick the Clinical Laboratory Science program at Gulf Coast State College?